chocomint-727/project-microship/README.md

 -In addressing the problem above, we made another change to homepage.html.
 We added a subtitle describing what the website does: searches for Anime shows.

--It previously had been possible for a user to get an anime from a NSFW
+-It previously had been possible for a user to get an anime from a NSFW genre when clicking on the random button.
+We have made it impossible for this to happen now in order to make this functionality more inclusive for younger users.
+These changes were made in flask_app.py and services.py.

 ## Code Design Improvements [add lines of code where change was made.
 For example: line 35-38 etc.]
 [css files are also kind of a mess - maybe we can clean them up and add that as an additional improvement?]